-To avoid this, make sure you only instal trustworthy themes from trusted sources.
+To avoid this, make sure you only install trustworthy themes from trusted sources.
 If you’re not sure where it came from, don’t take it.
-Also, keep your themes up to date, as obsolete themes can be a backdoor for malicious behaviour.
+Also, keep your themes up to date, as obsolete themes can be a backdoor for malicious behavior.

 MalCare, for example, is an automated security check plugin that can help you identify and handle anomalies in your themes.
 You can also change the core theme for several WordPress sites at once with ease.

 Your host is the problem

 To run your WordPress website, you’ll need a good web host.
 Dedicated hosting, managed hosting, cloud hosting, VPS hosting, shared hosting, and other options are open.
 When it comes to WordPress hosting services, there is a range of plans and options available at different price points and with various features.
 If you choose the cheapest option to save money without considering its functionality, you will get what you pay for.
 A bad web host will affect the speed at which your site loads, as well as other factors including security and scalability.

 A web host that supports the HTTP2 protocol would make all the difference.

 Have you looked at a WordPress page prototype file before?
 Depending on how much you’ve customized your site, they can be complex, with lines and lines of code.

 The majority of hosting providers use LAMP (Linux, Apache, MySQL, PHP) environments, which can make it difficult for the database to download files, fetch code, convert code to HTML, and finally view a page.

 Choose page caching to store all static files, such as HTML documents and images, locally.
 Since the database does not have to retrieve each file every time a request is made, the user will be able to access a page easily.